Ijaz-Ahmad/ExData_Plotting1/README.md

-* The code reads the entire data as "character", susets the data containing the dates "1/2/2007" and "2/2/2007", removes the rows containg "?" if any, converts the classes to required parameters and joins the "Date" and "Time" variables (when necessary).
+* The code reads the entire data set as "character", subsets the data containing the dates "1/2/2007" and "2/2/2007", removes the rows containg "?" (if any), converts the classes to required parameters and joins the "Date" and "Time" variables (when necessary).

-* After cleaning/transforming the data, the code calls the function png() with required parameters, plots the grah, saves the device into your working directory.
+* After cleaning/transforming the data, the code calls the function png() with required parameters, plots the graph and saves the device/graph into your working directory.